bakpakin/Fennel/reference.md

 ### `require-macros`

-Requires a module and binds its fields locally as macros.
+Requires a module at compile-time and binds its fields locally as macros.

 Macros currently must be defined in separate modules.
-A macro module exports any number of functions which take forms as arguments at compile time and emit lists which are fed back into the compiler.
+A macro module exports any number of functions which take code forms as arguments at compile time and emit lists which are fed back into the compiler.
 For instance, here is a macro function which implements `when` in terms of `if` and `do`: